quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 utility of the dataset as a whole.
 As such, a balance should be found between logging these fields and the potential risks inherent in their (involuntary) disclosure.
-This balance depends on the use case at hand (e.g., research datasets have different requirements to live operational troubleshooting).
-As such, operators SHOULD only capture the minimal subset of qlog data relevant to their specific purpose.
-Consequently, qlog implementers SHOULD allow for changing this subset in a dynamic fashion, ideally even on a per-connection basis.
+This balance depends on the use case at hand (e.g., research datasets might have different requirements to live operational troubleshooting).

-For the remaining fields deemed necessary for the use case at hand, as per
+Capturing the minimal amount of data required for a specific purpose can help to minimize the risks associated with data usage. qlog implementations that provide fine-grained control over the inclusion of data fields, ideally on a per-use-case or per-connection basis, improve the ability to minimize data.

-{{!RFC6973}}, operators must be aware that the data will be at risk of compromise.
+Any data that is determined to be necessary for a use case at hand could be logged or captured.
+As per {{!RFC6973}}, operators must be aware that such data will be at risk of compromise.
 As such, measures should be taken to firstly reduce the risk of compromise and secondly reduce the risk of abuse of compromised data.
-While a full discussion of both aspects is out of scope for this document, the following paragraphs discuss high level concepts that can be applied to qlog data.
+While a full discussion of both aspects is out of scope for this document, the following paragraphs discuss high-level considerations that can be applied to qlog data.

-To reduce the risk of compromise, operators can take measures such as: limiting the amount of time data is stored, encrypting data at rest, limiting access rights to the data, and auditing data usage practices. qlog deployments SHOULD have integrated options for easy qlog data deletion or (aggressive) aggregation.
+To reduce the risk of compromise, operators can take measures such as: limiting the length of time that data is stored, encrypting data in transit and at rest, limiting access rights to the data, and auditing data usage practices. qlog deployments that provide integrated options for automated or manual data deletion and (aggressive) aggregation, improve the ability to minimize the risk of compromise.

-To reduce the risk of data abuse after compromise, sensitive fields can be anonymized, pseudonymized, otherwise permutated/replaced, truncated, (re-)encrypted, or aggregated.
-A partial discussion of applicable techniques (especially for IP address information) can be found in Appendix B of
+To reduce the risk of data abuse after compromise, data can be anonymized, pseudonymized, otherwise permutated/replaced, truncated, (re-)encrypted, or aggregated.
+A partial discussion of applicable techniques (especially for IP address information) can be found in Appendix B of {{!DNS-PRIVACY=RFC8932}}.
-{{!DNS-PRIVACY=RFC8932}}.
-Operators should however be aware that many of these techniques have been shown to be insufficient to safeguard user privacy and/or to protect user identity, especially if qlog data would be compromised in large amounts or be correlated with other data sources.
-As such, techniques from the field of differential privacy (TODO: add survey paper reference) should be applied to mitigate this risk to its maximal potential.
+Operators should, however, be aware that many of these techniques have been shown to be insufficient to safeguard user privacy and/or to protect user identity, especially if a qlog data set is large or easily correlated against other data sources.
+Differential privacy techniques might provide mitigations to this risk; see (TODO: add survey paper reference).

-Finally, in keeping with the trend of maximum end user agency, qlog operators SHOULD take end user preferences into account.
-While active user participation (as per {{!RFC6973}}) on a per-qlog basis is difficult, as logs are often capture out-of-band to the main user interaction and intent, implementers should have a mechanism for integrating the capture, storage and removal of qlogs with more general, often existing, user consent and privacy control systems.
-This is especially true when logging (plaintext) packet and frame payload, as this can contain highly sensitive information.
+Finally, qlog operators should consider the interplay between their use case needs and end user rights or preferences (e.g., in the form of cookie laws, the GDPR, and other regional policies).
+While active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is difficult, as logs are often captured out-of-band to the main user interaction and intent, general user expectations should be taken into account. qlog deployments that provide mechanisms to integrate the capture, storage and removal of qlogs with more general, often pre-existing, user consent and privacy control systems, improve the ability to protect data sensitive or confidential to the end user.
+In qlog, these data are typically (but not exclusively) contained in fields of the RawInfo type (see {{raw-info}}). qlog users should thus be particularly hesitant to include these fields for all but the most stringent use cases.

 # IANA Considerations